wilddeer/blog/_posts/en/experiments/2014-01-27-pepyaka-font-using-css-animations.md

 My old epileptic font from [Pepyaka](http://pepyaka.su), remade using CSS3 animations.

-Obscene amount of styles.
-Unlike `box-shadow`, `text-shadow` don't have `spread` parameter, so I had to emulate the stroke using eight shadows.
+Had to use an obscene amount of styles.
+Unlike `box-shadow`, `text-shadow` doesn't have `spread` parameter, so I had to emulate the stroke using eight shadows.
 Moreover, you can't just change the color of the shadows, so I also had to redefine all eight shadows in each keyframe.

 On the bright side, latest Presto-based Opera and latest Firefox don't require prefixes for animations, and IE10 had always worked without them, so I dropped every prefix but `-webkit`.